pmndrs/postprocessing/README.md

 ## License
 This library is licensed under the [Zlib license](https://github.com/vanruesc/postprocessing/blob/master/LICENSE).
-The original code was written by [alteredq](http://alteredqualia.com), [miibond](https://github.com/MiiBond), [zz85](https://github.com/zz85),
-[felixturner](http://airtight.cc) and [huwb](http://huwbowles.com)
-and is licensed under the [MIT license](https://github.com/mrdoob/three.js/blob/master/LICENSE).
+The original code that this library is based on, was written by [alteredq](http://alteredqualia.com), [miibond](https://github.com/MiiBond), [zz85](https://github.com/zz85), [felixturner](http://airtight.cc) and [huwb](http://huwbowles.com) and is licensed under the [MIT license](https://github.com/mrdoob/three.js/blob/master/LICENSE).